Aakarshan-369/Aakarshan-369/README.md

 - 🔭 I’m currently working on Open source projects and my side projects which are mostly full-stack or backend based.
-- 🌱 I’m currently learning about distributed systems architecture and System design to build scalable, robust and performant applications.
+- 🌱 I’m currently learning about software architecture and system design.
 - 📫 How to reach me: aakarshan.mit@gmail.com

 **Languages and Tools:**